Menu

 6. The emotional relationship between the stepparent and the stepchild, as well as both biological parents and their child

-Once the petition is filed with the court, a court date will be assigned.
-A petition will be served on the other birth parent letting them know that the stepparent is seeking to terminate the biological parent’s parental rights.
-If they agree, and the parental rights are terminated, you move on to an interview and investigation process.
+A court date will be assigned once the petition is filed with the court.
+The other birth parent will be notified that the stepparent is seeking to terminate the biological parent’s parental rights.
+If they agree and the parental rights are terminated, you move on to an interview and investigation process.

-• If the child is over 12 years of age, you will need their consent as well.
+• If the child is over 12, you also need their consent.

-The interview and investigation (including a home visit), will be conducted by a social worker, licensed family therapist, or court investigator.
-The adoption will only move forward if all stages of this process are successful.
+A social worker, licensed family therapist, or court investigator will conduct the interview and investigation (including a home visit).
+The adoption will only progress if all stages of this process are successful.

-If you are a stepparent considering adopting a child, you should secure legal assistance.
-This process can become complicated, but that should not keep you from doing this.
-At the Law Offices of Ronald K. Stitch, our qualified and experienced team is ready to get to work on your behalf.
+If a stepparent considers adopting a child, you should secure legal assistance.
+This process can become complicated, but you should still do this.
+At the Law Offices of Ronald K. Stitch, our qualified and experienced team is ready to work on your behalf.
 Our Westlake Village adoption attorneys will walk you through this process.
-If you have any other questions about this process, you can contact us for a free consultation by calling at 818-237-4574.
+If you have any other questions about this process, you can contact us for a free consultation by calling (818) 707-0202.